pspete/psPAS/docs/collections/_docs/10-compatibility.md

 - Version 10.10 introduced a new API endpoint.
   - Requires Parameters:
     - `userID`
-- The Classic API endpoint can be used by using the `userName` parameter.
+- The 1st gen API endpoint can be used by using the `userName` parameter.

 ### Get-PASDirectory